Betty Louise Layman, 88 | The Ripley Bee

 The family would like to extend heartfelt appreciation to all of the loving caregivers who became part of the family in the last seven years.

-Funeral services were scheduled to be held at 1:00 P.M.
+Funeral services were held at 1:00 P.M.
 Saturday, July 17, 2021 at the Sardinia Church of Christ, 7130 Bachman Rd, Sardinia, Ohio 45171.
-Brett Parker will officiate.
-Visitation will be from 11:00 A.M – 1:00 P.M.
+Brett Parker officiated.
+Visitation was from 11:00 A.M – 1:00 P.M.
 Saturday at the church.
-Interment will be in the Confidence Cemetery in Georgetown, Ohio.
+Interment follwed in the Confidence Cemetery in Georgetown, Ohio.
 The Cahall Funeral Home in Mt.
 Orab, Ohio is serving the family.

 Condolences may be sent to the family at: www.cahallfuneralhomes.com